storyteller. As an

 to film, television, new media, and

 A professional entertainer since the age of seventeen, Michael has appeared on stages from LaMama Etc. to New York City Opera and Carnegie Hall, in regional productions, Broadway national and international tours, and in two one-man shows seen from coast to coast.
-His recent film and television projects include THE DEUCE for HBO opposite Maggie Gyllenhaal, HOMING IN sponsored by the Kevin Spacey Foundation, by Parker Hill and Evan Ari Kelman of Lioneyes Pictures, LA FOLIA by Adam Grannick of Filmelodic(Best Experimental Short, Manhattan Film Festival), ASHE '68 by Brad Lichenstein and Janicza Bravo (Sundance, Tribeca) and THE LEFTOVERS for HBO.
+His recent film and television projects include THE DEUCE for HBO opposite Maggie Gyllenhaal, HOMING IN sponsored by the Kevin Spacey Foundation, by Parker Hill and Evan Ari Kelman of Lioneyes Pictures, LA FOLIA by Adam Grannick of Filmelodic(Best Experimental Short, Manhattan Film Festival), ASHE '68 by Brad Lichenstein and Janicza Bravo (Sundance, Tribeca), THE LEFTOVERS and THE LIFE AND DEATHS OF ROBERT DURST for HBO.

 Michael was Co-founder of Performers at Work Ensemble Theater Company, creating one of the first new play festivals in NYC; a member of the Workshop at the Neighborhood Playhouse, contributing to the development of over 75 new stage works; and Co-chair of the Playwrights Roundtable.